 Becomes ill and goes home or stays in the restroom instead of reporting to the nurse’s office.

-Is absent more than 10% (or 18 days) of the school year without a doctor’s note (parents cannot excuse a child after the child has missed 10 % (or 18 days) of the school days; at that point, only a doctor’s note can excuse the child).
+Is absent more than 10 percent (or 18 days) of the school year without a doctor’s note (parents cannot excuse a child after the child has missed 10 % (or 18 days) of the school days; at that point, only a doctor’s note can excuse the child).

 Visiting teachers are guests in our school.
 Students are expected to show them the same respect as they would any adult on campus.
-A student who misbehaves for the visiting teacher will receive a conduct referral to the SAC room for the remainder of the class period.
+A student who misbehaves for the visiting teacher may receive a conduct referral and sent to the AC room for the remainder of the class period.
 There may be further consequences from the regular teacher upon their return.

 All visitors must check in at the front office.
 No student may have a visitor on campus during class hours unless approved by the administration.